spvn-rs/spvn/README.md

   - [🚧] Lifecycle activation for caller objects
 - [🚧] App scheduler

+  - [✅] Injectable `awaitables` (rust ptr -> python ptr)
   - [✅] Async threadsafe
   - [✅] Delayed py-fn call
   - [🚧] Scheduler into py

 - [🚧] Live reloader
 - [🚧] Websockets

+## Rationale & Goals

+- Relieve limits by python in networking applications
+  - The goal is not to create the 'fastest' ASGI server, but reliable ASGI services which don't drop calls when subject to extreme concurrency
+- Safe python threadpooling unmanaged by GIL runtime

+### Claims

+The upper bounds of python concurrency are not <i>really</i> production ready

+#### Rationale

+- Uvicorn drops requests & stalls on IO > 7500 concurrent clients
+- Hypercorn drops requests & stalls on IO > 7500 concurrent clients

+In both, we must horizontally scale to accomodate these limits in our systems.
+This is further accompanied by essentially a second layer of IO bound processes, which are evidently unable to maintain highly concurrent environments

+#### Proposed

+Delegation of connection multiplex, stream, and IO processes into Rust, and autoinjection at runtime following standard ASGI protocol.

+### Preliminary Tests

+- perf has test files containing basic benchmarks
+  - hypercorn @ 1 worker = 683402 ns
+  - spvn -> py @ 1 worker = 2444489 ns

+This is slow, but is a <i>very</i> preliminary implementation of the caller protocol using sync processes.
+The intented scope is to bring methods into async runtimes, allowing for concurrent continuous calls without dropping connections or locks due to IO bound processes.

 ## Developing